Introduction to Taxable Jackpots

 - collects personal identification sufficient to both complete a tax form as well as any other state-required documentation

-- performs the hand payout (if they have sufficient cash on hand)
+- performs the hand payout (if they have adequate cash on hand)

 - unlocks the machine to allow the player to continue.